 So with those devices you don't even need to remember to activate the option in each output, you can have it enabled by sending session data to your contacts or simply sharing the position for GroupTrack.

-On the Edge 820 you can add a GroupTrack screen to your training profile.
-When one of your Garmin Connect contacts logs into LiveTrack, you will see a notification at the top of the Edge and it will appear in the list of available contacts - in this case, "my other self.
+On the Edge 820 you can add a GroupTrack display to the training profile.
+When one of your Garmin Connect contacts initiates a LiveTrack session, you will see a notification at the top of the Edge and it will appear in the list of available contacts.
+In this case, "my other self."

-You can see that basic data on the activity of each of these contacts will appear, such as the speed at which they are moving and the distance they are at (in a straight line, not taking into account detours, bridges or rivers).
-By clicking on the name of the contact you can see its location on the map, represented by a red circle and a letter with the initial of the name.
-In the image it is not very clear, but if you look for the "E" next to the main road you will have no trouble finding it.
-At the top of the screen you will also have the above data on distance and speed.
+You can see that basic data on the activity of each of these contacts will appear, such as the speed at which it is moving and the distance it is located (in a straight line, without taking into account detours, bridges or rivers).
+Clicking on the name of the contact podhen you will see its location on the map, represented by a red circle and a letter with the initial of the name.
+In the image you can't see it very clearly, but if you look for the "E" next to the main road, it won't be difficult to find it.
+At the top of the screen you will also have the previous data of distance and speed.

 And to make it easier for you to see, I leave you the rendered image of Garmin.
 You can clearly see the members represented by circles with letters and your location would be the blue arrow.